jvalue/jayvee/rfc/0018-multi-attribute-value-types/README.md

 }
 ```

+One limitation with the new syntax is that column names have to match the jayvee
+identifier regex `/[_a-zA-Z][\w_]*/`, which excludes many expected names (e.g.
+with spaces).<br>
+The intended solution for this is a new composite block in the standard library,
+combining `CellWriter`, to rename the columns into a compatible format and
+`TableInterpreter`.<br>
+This follows the jayvee design principle of *libraries over language features*.

 Conceptually, a value type defines a table.
 The instance of that value type is a
 row inside the table.